 I was glad I made the 35 minute car journey to see the azalea in Ogose today.
 The bursts of colour on the hill really do look spectacular.
 I do think that even for those coming by train or from further afield that, if you combine the visit with an extended hike in the area or a ramble around town, that it is worth the journey.
 The flowers won’t last much longer though so I would say if you can’t make it in the next few days, maybe hold off until next year when they will be in bloom again.

 Season: end of April to early May

-Hours: 9 am to 4 pm during the festival (no festival in 2022)
+Hours: 9 am to 4 pm during the festival (see festival section)

 The Azalea in Ogose (Godaison Tsutsuji Park) are about a fifteen minute walk from Ogose station.
 Ogose station is on both JR Hachiko and Tobu Ogose lines.

 By car, the nearest interchange is the Tsurugashima interchange on the Kanetsu expressway.
 It is about a fifteen minute drive from the park.
 There are three official parking lots.
 Like the precincts, there is a cover charge for the three weeks of the festival, but free otherwise.
 It costs 500 yen per car.

 Opark Ogose – campsite with log cabins, trailer house, pao and indoor play area and pools: